Many People, One Array ~ Community Solar Array

 - Purchase a percentage of the total arrays production.

 Each of these four so-called ‘subscriptions’ has pros and cons.
-But in most all cases you sign a legally binding agreement, receive a credit on your monthly electric bill equal to your contracted portion of the array, achieve lower per kilowatt-hour pricing over time, and directly contribute to environmental protection.
-(It may even help save the bees! **)
+But in most all cases the individual signs a legally binding agreement, receives a credit on their monthly electric bill equal to their contracted portion of the array, achieves lower per kilowatt-hour pricing over time, and directly contributes to environmental protection.

 StraightUp Solar is a fully insured, licensed, & Illinois state-certified, turnkey solar EPC firm staffed by our own in-house licensed electrician and NABCEP-certified professionals to provide the highest quality residential, commercial and community solar energy systems.